French-English bilingual schools in Australia [fr]

 Fax: (02) 6295 9582

-Telopea Park School / Lycée franco-australien is a unique bilingual and binational French Australian school offering an exceptional education in French and in English.
-Partner school of the AEFE (Agency for French Education Abroad), all levels from Kindergarten to Terminale (Year 12) are accredited both by French Ministry of Education and by ACT Education and Training Directorate.
+Telopea Park School / Lycée franco-australien is a unique bilingual and binational French Australian school (1983 agreement) offering an exceptional education in French and in English.
+It is a partner school of the AEFE (Agency for French Education Abroad), and all levels from Kindergarten to Terminale (Year 12) are accredited both by the French Ministry of Education and by the ACT Education and Training Directorate.
+It has 683 students (2015).
 Première (Year 11) and Terminale (Year 12) courses are delivered at Narrabundah College located 4km from Telopea Park School.
-Students sit for Australian examinations of Year 10 and Year 12 certificate and French examination of DNB (Diplôme National du Brevet) and Baccalauréat (S - Scientific and L- Litterature streams - Mention Européenne).
+Students sit for Australian examinations for Year 10 and Year 12 certificate and French examination of DNB (Diplôme National du Brevet) and Baccalauréat (S - Scientific and L- Litterature streams - Mention Européenne).

-Telopea Park School / Lycée franco-australien aims at delivering the best world class education to all students by taking advantage of both Australian and French system.
-With more than 30 years of experience in bilingual education, Telopea Park School / Lycée franco-australien represents a unique opportunity for students to become opened and elightened global citizens of tomorrow.
+Telopea Park School / Lycée franco-australien aims at delivering the best world class education to all students by taking advantage of both the Australian and French systems.
+With more than 30 years of experience in bilingual education, Telopea Park School / Lycée franco-australien represents a unique opportunity for students to become open and enlightened global citizens of tomorrow.

 Telopea Park School / Lycée franco australien de Canberra